ise-view-Article Detail Bottom List

 What’s the story behind Five & Two Foods?

 We began in 2013 out of passion for gourmet food.
-We resigned from our full-time careers that spanned 20 years, with John in education and myself in advertising, and jumped headlong into the exciting world of food.
+We resigned from our careers that spanned 20 years, with John in education and myself in advertising.
 We wanted to be business owners of a product that truly excited us.
 No one was doing anything exciting with bacon besides frying it up for breakfast with eggs and toast, or at the most crumbling it into a salad.
 We wanted to show the world that you can do so much more with bacon than just that.

 We are a Christian company.
 Our logo has its biblical roots in the miracle of the Five Loaves & Two Fish, a constant reminder that God always provides.